farrelleoin93/milestone-3-seed-shelf/README.md

 2. deleting session user then logging out crashed the site.
 3. change created by part of submit in edit so original creater remains creater
 4. fix splitlines bug
+4. fix registration but by changing from render template to redirect

 ## <a name="deployment">Deployment</a>